Marketing Brands – Acting the Cult!

 The leadership induces feelings of shame and/or guilt in order to influence and/or control members.
 Often, this is done through peer pressure and subtle forms of persuasion.

 Advertising.
-As I write this there are just over 100 days to Christmas.
-Every researcher reading this has already probably worked on various Christmas campaigns designed to woo cohort X versus Cohort Y by dialling up Emotional and/or functional reasons to believe.
+As I write we are not long over Christmas.
+Every researcher reading this has probably worked on various Christmas campaigns designed to woo cohort X versus Cohort Y by dialling up Emotional and/or functional reasons to believe.
 It’s second nature to what we do on a daily basis.
 Think of the Xbox one versus Playstation 4 “forms of persuasion”.
 It’s alive and well and has been since I looked in scorn at my Atari 128 while coveting my friend’s Commodore 64.

 The group is preoccupied with bringing in new members.